 Luckily for the rest of us, the Framers of our Constitution were more the intellectual descendants of Roger Williams than the Puritans, but the damage was done and the “Puritan Ethic” is alive, well, and condemning your sorry ass to a lake of hell fire for all eternity as we speak.

-Puritans: Putting the grim in Pilgrim for nearly 400 years.
+Puritans: Putting the grim in Pilgrim for over 400 years.

 •Suggested Activities: Live and let live, Karen!